hartontw/rest-tilemap-3d/README.md

 ##### PUT /block

-Update a block if exists or create it if not.
+Create a block if not exists.
+If exists and date is later update it or delete if info is not given.

 Header
 | KEY | VALUE |